mmontoya/random-user-directory-app/README.md

 ### Internationalization (i18n)

-I implemented internationalization capabilites, adding support for Spanish.
-To see it in action, simply append the locale for Spanish ("es") to the end of the URL (before any parameters).
-The title on the Header bar as well as the "back" button, should be translated to Spanish.
+I implemented internationalization capabilites, adding support for German, Spanish, French, Icelandic, Italian, Japanese, Dutch, and Portuguese.
+To see it in action, simply append the locale for any of the above (`de`, `es`, `fr`, `is`, `it`, `ja`, `nl`, `pt`) to the end of the URL (before the parameters).
+The title on the Tab, Header bar as well as the "back" button, should be translated to the chosen language.

 ### Pagination

 I have added pagination support that can accomodate an arbitrary size of total user records.
 Simply change the `.env` value for `NEXT_PUBLIC_USER_RECORDS_TOTAL` to the desired size in combination with `NEXT_PUBLIC_PAGE_SIZE` (the number of users per page).
 The paginator will dynamically adjust to these values.

+### Future Exploration

+This was a thoroughly enjoyable challenge with many creative possibilities.
+One idea that I would like to pursue on my own would be to attempt to present the people directory in the bygone form of a Rolodex (see image below).
+The user would then be able to use the scroll wheel to flip through the cards.
+While perhaps not as efficient as the featured UI, it would have novelty appeal that could be fun an tactile with a whimsical nod at the real world technology computers have replaced.
+This could be achieved with CSS 3D transforms.

+<img src="./assets/images/rolodex2.jpg" width="400" style= "border-radius: 20px; border: 40px solid white" >

 ## Thank You!

 Thank you for taking the time to review my submission!
-I had a lot of fun putting this together.
-It was a thoroughly enjoyable challenge with many creative possibilities for enhacements.
-For example, I would love to attempt to put together an experimental UI that features a vintage Rolodex as the UI (see image below).
-The user would then be able to use the scroll wheel to flip through the cards.
-While perhaps not as efficient as the featured UI, it would have novelty appeal that could be fun an tactile with a whimsical nod at the real world technology is has replaced.

-<img src="./assets/images/rolodex2.jpg" width="400" style= "border-radius: 20px; border: 40px solid white" >
+I had a lot of fun putting this together!